The Parliamentary Constituencies Bill 2019-21 is currently making its way through Parliament, and it deserves some proper attention.

-For example, the Bill scraps the previously-planned cut in the number of MPs, keeping it at 650.
-The ERS campaigned against the cut in MPs, arguing that without a corresponding cut in the number of ministers, it would have marked an executive power grab.
+The ERS successfully campaigned against the proposed cut in MPs, arguing that without a corresponding cut in the number of ministers, it would have marked an executive power grab.
+The Bill scraps the previously-planned cut in the number of MPs, keeping it at 650.

-It also ensures that boundaries are redrawn every eight years to take account of constituencies changing populations.
+It also ensures that boundaries are redrawn every eight years, rather than five years to take account of constituencies changing populations.
 The next redrawing will be in time for the planned General Election in 2024.
 But there’s more to it than that.

 Last week the ERS were invited to give evidence to Parliament on the Bill, directly addressing Cabinet Office minister Chloe Smith, Shadow Cabinet Office Minister Cat Smith and other MPs (including at least one ERS member among them!).

 ERS Chief Executive Darren Hughes told the committee that the way our constituencies are drawn up is flawed.
 ‘Redrawing’ is based on the number of registered voters – yet there are still an estimated 9.4m people missing from the electoral roll.

 The fact that seat boundaries are carved up on the basis of the electoral roll means areas with lower registration rates will have less Parliamentary representation.
 This is a real problem given that those less likely to be on the register are typically younger, from lower-income groups, renters, and people of colour.